rclone/rclone/CONTRIBUTING.md

 If so, then make the changes in the same branch, squash the commits, rebase it to master then push it to Github with `--force`.

+## Enabling CI for your fork ##

+The CI config files for rclone have taken care of forks of the project, so you can enable CI for your fork repo easily.

+rclone currently uses [Travis CI](https://travis-ci.org/), [AppVeyor](https://ci.appveyor.com/), and [Circle CI](https://circleci.com/) to build the project.
+To enable them for your fork, simply go into their websites, find your fork of rclone, and enable building there.

 ## Testing ##

 rclone's tests are run from the go testing framework, so at the top